Ruthless Records: N.W.A breakup and other Ruthless artists

-Eazy-E's death
+Eazy-E's death and life after Eazy

+On February 24, 1995, Wright was admitted to the Cedars-Sinai Medical Center in Los Angeles with a violent cough.
+He was diagnosed with HIV/AIDS.
+He announced his illness in a public statement on March 16.
+It is believed Wright contracted the infection from a sexual partner.

+During the week of March 20, having already made amends with Ice Cube, he drafted a final message to his fans.
+On March 26, Eazy-E died from HIV/AIDS, one month after his diagnosis.
+He was 30 years old (most reports at the time said he was 31 due to the falsification of his date of birth by one year).
+He was buried on April 7, at Rose Hills Memorial Park in Whittier, California.
+Over 3,000 people attended his funeral, including Jerry Heller and DJ Yella.

-On March 1, 1995, Eazy-E was diagnosed with HIV/AIDS; around this time he was beginning to work on his second LP.
-He had just signed the Cleveland, Ohio-based group Bone Thugs-n-Harmony, whose 1994 extended play Creepin on ah Come Up was well received by critics and fans.
-The EP went 4x Platinum.
-Eazy-E executive produced Bone Thugs' second album, E 1999 Eternal, which was released shortly after his death on March 26, 1995, of HIV/AIDS in Cedars-Sinai Medical Center in Los Angeles, on July 25, 1995.
+Before his death, he had just signed the Cleveland, Ohio-based group Bone Thugs-n-Harmony, whose 1994 extended play Creepin on ah Come Up was well received by critics and fans.
+The EP went 4× Platinum.
+Eazy-E executive produced Bone Thugs' second album, E 1999 Eternal, which was released shortly after his death.
 Their smash 1996 single "Tha Crossroads" was dedicated to Eazy-E and helped push the album to multi-platinum success.

+In September 2003, Bone Thugs-N-Harmony announced that they had officially left Ruthless.

 The label has had several distributors simultaneously.
 Early Ruthless releases were distributed by Macola.
 All of N.W.A's releases and Eazy-E's debut solo album on Ruthless Records were distributed by Priority, and the rights to these releases are now held by Priority's new owner, Capitol.
 Releases by the D.O.C, Michel'le, Yomo & Maulkie and JJ Fad were marketed through Atlantic or its subsidiary Atco.
 These master rights are still held by Atlantic's parent company, Warner, while Above The Law's releases were marketed through Epic and Giant.
 In 1994, Ruthless found exclusive distribution through Relativity, a former heavy metal label.
 Relativity was later folded into its parent company, Sony.